 Use An SEO Plugin

-An additional step you can take to maximize the SEO benefit of using categories is to use an SEO plugin for WordPress …
+One additional step you can take to maximize the SEO benefit of using categories is to use an SEO plugin for WordPress …

-You can optimize categories individually …
+The plugin also allows you to optimize categories individually …

 (Improving your category SEO with SEO plugins)

 Hopefully, this tutorial has helped you to better understand the role and importance of setting up your WordPress post categories correctly.
 These simple steps will help keep your site organized, easier to manage, and make it easier for your site visitors to find exactly what they are looking for and for search engines to index your pages.

 "I was absolutely amazed at the scope and breadth of these tutorials!
 The most in-depth training I have ever received on any subject!" - Myke O'Neill, DailyGreenPost.com

 Disclaimer: We have no direct association with WordPress, Automattic, or any WordPress-related products promoted on this site.
 We may receive an affiliate commission from the sale of products advertised on our website.
 All product images are the copyright of their respective owners, comply with all license terms and agreements of use are used solely for training or illustrative purposes.

 Was this article useful?
 If so, please consider using the share buttons below to share this page with anyone thinking of starting their own business online.